Chief petty officer (United States)

-Chief Petty Officer (CPO) is the seventh enlisted rank (with the paygrade E-7) in the United States Navy and U.S. Coast Guard, is above Petty Officer First Class and below Senior Chief Petty Officer.
-The term "rating" is used to identify enlisted job specialties.
-In this way, enlisted personnel are segregated into three segments containing different enlisted ranks.
-Furthermore, rates are broken down into three levels, the lowest level being non-rated members without a designated occupation (E-1 through E-3) who are in training, known as an apprenticeship, to become rated; becoming a rated sailor and advancing to E-4 is dependent on graduating from a specialty school that define what the enlisted is rated for.
-The second level is rated sailors who are Petty Officers (E-4 through E-6) and Chief Petty Officers (E-7 through E-9) that are part of the rated force and considered extremely knowledgeable about their particular rating, each rating has its own rank insignia device; examples include Aviation Maintenance Chief, Culinary Services Chief and Chief Gunner's Mate.
-The third rating level is command rated senior non-commissioned officers who are either Command Master Chief Petty Officer (CMC) or Fleet/Force Master Chief Petty Officers (E-9), upon promotion to CMC that sailor no longer wears their previous rating insignia on their rank insignia, it is replaced by a star, signifying their position as the senior NCO of a particular command; for example a Master Chief Gunner's Mate wears the insignia of crossed gun barrels under their eagle, whereas all Command Master Chiefs (regardless of previous rating) wear a white star below the eagle and Force/Fleet Master Chief's a gold star.
-The term rating is used to identify the career field of a Chief Petty Officer.
-For example, the title of a Chief Petty Officer in the Master-at-Arms rating would be spoken or spelled out as Chief Master-at-Arms.
+Chief petty officer (CPO) is the seventh enlisted rank (with the pay grade E-7) in the United States Navy and U.S. Coast Guard, is above petty officer first class and below senior chief petty officer.

+Enlisted personnel are divided into three subdivisions or levels, the lowest level being non-rated members without a designated occupation (E-1 through E-3) who are in training, known as an apprenticeship, to become rated; becoming a rated sailor and advancing to E-4 is dependent on graduating from a specialty school that define what the enlisted is rated for.

+The second level is rated sailors who are petty officers (E-4 through E-6) who are NCOs or non-commissioned officers.

+Finally, the third level are Chief Petty Officers (E-7 through E-9) that are SNCOs or senior non-commissioned officers and part of the rated force and considered extremely knowledgeable about their particular rating.

+The term "rating" is used to identify the career field of a chief petty officer.
+For example, the title of a chief petty officer in the Master-at-Arms rating would be spoken or spelled out as Chief Master-at-Arms.
 The title would be abbreviated MAC.
-The grade of Chief Petty Officer was established on 1 April 1893 in the United States Navy.
-The United States Congress first authorized the Coast Guard to use the promotion to Chief Petty Officer on 18 May 1920.
-Chief Petty Officer is also the final cadet grade in the United States Naval Sea Cadet Corps.
+The grade of chief petty officer was established on 1 April 1893 in the United States Navy.
+The United States Congress first authorized the Coast Guard to use the promotion to chief petty officer on 18 May 1920.
+Chief petty officer is also the final cadet grade in the United States Naval Sea Cadet Corps.